PineappleBirch/Elysium-Nova/The MLOps Forge - Machine Learning/Tier 1/iris-vase/README.md

 - **Server:** Uvicorn

 ## Setup and Usage
 This project is part of a larger monorepo.
-Please refer to the main repository's `README.md` for instructions on cloning individual projects.
+For instructions on how to clone only this specific project, please refer to the **[main repository's README.md](../../../README.md)**.

+Once you have cloned the project, you can proceed with the setup:

 1. **Prerequisites:** You must have Docker Desktop installed and running.
 2. **Navigate to the project directory:**